THISISDINOSAUR/Anatomy/README.md

 - Bird feet or footprint generator
 Similar to above.
 The nice appeal of footprints is it would be even easier, but would still tell you a lot about the bird.
 Would make a neat twitter bot. what would be especially cool is if I made a feet generator, and then used that to make a footprint generator.

+## Done

+### Language

+- ~~Fix scaling
+Section scaling (and probably bone scaling) currently has an issue, where it appears the parent connection point isn't scaled with the rest of the bone.~~

+- ~~Fix arm
+Scaling the arm currently has an issue, needs investigation.
+On closer inspection, these seems to have something to do with duplicates~~

+- ~~Better output for parameters
+Currently printing parameters prints the raw hashmap.
+A more user friendly output could be provided.
+It may well make sense to implement this by converting that hashmap into a custom parameters object, which would also be useful for the cleaning up of parameter setters.~~

+- ~~Cleaning up parameter setters
+Currently parameters setters are stored in the parameters hashmap, so are exposed to users.
+They should either be moved to a private data structure, or handled as part of a separate parameters object (see above).~~

+- ~~Reading/parsing parameters
+It is currently unclear what the expectation is for how a script might actually use an Anatomy file, i.e. how it should read the allowed parameter ranges so it can then choose values for them.
+Probably best to have a consistent interface, regardless of what name is given to the parameters definition in the anatomy file.~~

+- ~~Connections should have a consistent order
+Connections are currently stored in a hash map, so when returned don't have a consistent order.
+The could just be an array, and the connection object could contain the child bone (Which would make a number of other things easier as well (such as the json generating code))~~

+- ~~Assignment to a single bone point
+It's possible to mutate a single point with compound operators, but it should also be possible to assign a value to a single point as well~~

+- ~~Clean up expander
+The expander's gotten quite large and unorganised, and could do with some reorganisation.~~

+### Server

+- ~~URL parameters currently case insensitive
+This is because in racket `request-bindings` is case insensitive.
+Need to find an alternative for this.~~

+- ~~Server should serve available parameters
+This should include the allowed ranges and default value~~

+- ~~Parameter checks
+Should check the parameters actually exist, and check the allowed ranges, and handle appropriately~~

+- ~~Handle when no parameters specified
+Should  return dinosaur with default parameters.
+Also, need to reset parameters when regardless, to handle when only certain parameters are specified.~~

+### Web UI

+- ~~Dinosaur fetching and drawing~~

+- ~~Fetching of parameters and constructing parameter sliders
+Includes then fetching the dinosaur with these parameters~~

+- ~~Request smoothing
+Currently requests a dinosaur on every input, leading to far to many server requests, and potential race conditions.
+Should at least implement a system where no requests are made whilst a request is pending~~

+- ~~Fix Z fighting
+All bones are currently rendered at the same z position, leading to z fighting.~~

+- ~~Print parameters button
+Reimplement print parameters button~~